How Business Continuity Management Affects the Cost of a Data Breach

-It’s a story we hear all too often in this day and age — the nightly television news anchor reports on yet another data breach at a major corporation that affected millions of customers.
-IT systems go down, important records are exposed, credit card numbers are compromised and identities are bought and sold on dark corners of the internet.
-The road to recovery can be a long one and can leave a mark some organizations have a hard time erasing in the long term.
+It’s a story we hear all too often — the nightly news anchor reports on yet another data breach at a major corporation that affected millions of customers.
+IT systems go down, important records are exposed, credit card numbers are compromised and identities are subsequently bought and sold on dark corners of the internet.
+The road to recovery is a long one, and it can leave a blemish that some organizations’ business continuity management (BCM) has a hard time erasing.

 The Real Cost of a Data Breach

 As the business world has seen, technology is moving faster than anyone could have expected.
 Data is the world’s new most precious resource, and it is integral to the business interactions you experience every day.

 The Ponemon Institute’s “2016 Cost of Data Breach Study: Impact of Business Continuity Management,” sponsored by IBM, surveyed 383 companies across 12 countries.
 Results suggest the cost of a data breach increased 29 percent since 2013, up to $4 million, and the cost of a stolen record grew by around 10 percent.

 This new reality has forced businesses to evaluate how prepared they are to defend against data breaches and other disruptions that could cause a significant blow to an organization’s finances and reputation.
 The study results show that BCM programs can reduce the following: